 Robert B. Cameron, M.D. – Pleural Mesothelioma

 Dr. Cameron cares for mesothelioma patients at the Jonsson Comprehensive Cancer Center in Los Angeles, California.
-Dr. Cameron has specific theories about the treatment of pleural mesothelioma.
-He believes that the EPP is too invasive.
-Instead, he prefers the lung-sparing pleurectomy with decortication procedure.
-This is a less invasive surgery that removes only the mesothelioma cancer and spares the lung.
+Dr. Cameron has specific theories about the treatment of pleural mesothelioma, he believes that the EPP is too invasive.
+Instead, he prefers the lung-sparing pleurectomy with decortication procedure, a less invasive surgery that removes only the mesothelioma cancer and spares the lung.

 Dr. Cameron treats mesothelioma as a chronic condition and manages it through radiation and chemotherapy.
 He is currently the director of Thoracic Surgery at the Ronald Reagan UCLA Medical Center.
 He is also one of the medical advisors at the Pacific-Meso Center.
 This center uses state of the art treatment for mesothelioma patients from all walks of life.